qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 Hosts MUST accept packets coming from their peer using the UCIDs they proposed in the (MP_)NEW_CONNECTION_ID frames they sent and associate them with the corresponding receiving Uniflow ID.
-Upon reception of the (MP_)NEW_CONNECTION_ID frame, hosts MUST acknowledge it and MUST store the advertised Uniflow Destination Connection ID and the Uniflow ID of the proposed sending uniflow.
+Upon reception of a (MP_)NEW_CONNECTION_ID frame, hosts MUST acknowledge it and MUST store the advertised Uniflow Destination Connection ID and the Uniflow ID of the proposed sending uniflow.

-Hosts MUST ensure that all advertised Uniflow Connection IDs are available for the whole connection lifetime, unless they have been retired by their peer in the meanwhile by the reception of a (MP_)RETIRE_CONNECTION_ID.
+Hosts MUST ensure that all advertised Uniflow Connection IDs are available for the whole connection lifetime, unless they have been retired by their peer in the meantime by the reception of a (MP_)RETIRE_CONNECTION_ID.

-Hosts MUST NOT send MP_NEW_CONNECTION_ID frames with an Uniflow ID greater than the value of `max_sending_uniflow_id` advertised by their peer.
+A host MUST NOT send MP_NEW_CONNECTION_ID frames with a Uniflow ID greater than the value of `max_sending_uniflow_id` advertised by its peer.

 Using Multiple Uniflows {#spec}